brianhadaway/UbaPlayer/README.md

  * iOS 3+ (Safari Mobile)
  * Android 2.2+ (Chrome, Firefox 4, Opera 11)

-##New in version 2
- * Namespaced CSS classes - All CSS classes are prefixed with 'ubaplayer-' to avoid conflicts with other styles.
- * Retina Button Images - Play/Pause buttons look better on high pixel density devices.
- * NoConflict Support - The plugin follows a more common pattern that allows the use of jQuery.noConflict()

 ## Getting Started
 Download the [production version][zip].